 - [Why the trial is important to patients/people] - [A simple explanation of the disease/condition and what standard treatments may exist (translate from IRB-approved materials, informed consent forms, medical websites, ICH E3 synopsis, publication introduction, etc.).
-Sponsors may want to create a glossary of conditions, source sites, etc. See "Sample Summaries" in the ROR MRCT Toolkit for language examples]. - [A simple, general sentence that gives context of what is already known about the agent, molecular profile, etc. (e.g. from consent forms, other studies).
+Sponsors may want to create a glossary of conditions, source sites, etc. See "Sample Summaries" in the MRCT Return of Aggregate Results Toolkit for language examples]. - [A simple, general sentence that gives context of what is already known about the agent, molecular profile, etc. (e.g. from consent forms, other studies).
 All investigational products must be described in simple terms.]